Homological shifts of powers a complementary edge ideal: Introduction

-As noted earlier, the complementary edge ideal of a graph was independently introduced and studied by two research groups in 2025: Ficarra and Moradi \cite{FM1, FM2, FM3}, and Hibi et al. \cite{HQM}.
-In addition to characterizing the conditions under which such ideals admit a linear resolution, the two groups independently established the sequentially Cohen-Macaulay, Cohen-Macaulay, and Gorenstein properties of these ideals.
-Furthermore, Ficarra and Moradi extended these findings by characterizing the nearly Gorenstein and matroidal classes of complementary edge ideals.
-Beyond structural characterizations, they computed key homological invariants of powers of these ideals including regularity, asymptotic depth, and the index of depth stability—partly by analyzing the Rees algebras of related ideals.
+Beyond characterizing linear resolution conditions for these ideals and their powers, the two teams independently established the sequentially Cohen-Macaulay, Cohen-Macaulay, and Gorenstein properties of \(I_c(G)\).
+Ficarra and Moradi extended these findings by characterizing the nearly Gorenstein and matroidal subclasses of complementary edge ideals.
+Additionally, they computed key homological invariants of the powers of these ideals, including regularity and depth, among others.

-To study the syzygies and resolutions of monomial ideals, the notion of \emph{homological shift ideals} serves as a powerful tool.
-This concept first appeared implicitly in Miller and Sturmfels's 2005 book \cite[Theorem 2.18]{MS} before being formally defined by Herzog et al. in 2020 \cite{HMRZ021a}.